waynodiablo/Oystercard/further_javascript/angularjs.md

 [Git Diff](https://github.com/makersacademy/angularjs-intro/commit/464976bf46eda18e2cc6392a070d01d576bd1912)

 Delete the `console.log()`, once you're done testing.
 It's always a good idea to tidy up your code as you go along!
+Note that we are leaving searchCtrl.searchTerm in our html, but we have not yet declared that in our controller.
+We will proceed to wire that up to the controller in the next section.

 ### Github API